 After the Berlin Wall fell in 1989, Brandenburg Gate came to symbolise freedom and the re-unifacation of Germany.

 Would you get naked at a spa?
 Check out my posts on Naked or Clothed – Baden Baden Spa Guide, the best Baden Baden Tour options, 26 Landmarks of Germany, 9 Most Beautiful Cities in Germany and One Day in Hamburg – all in Germany.

 Today, the Brandenburg Gate is closed to traffic but it is easy to walk under its arches.
 Visiting the Brandenburg Gate is free.

-8. The Acropolis
+8. The Acropolis, Greece

 The Acropolis is a fortress that sits on a flat rock overlooking Athens and contains the remains of several buildings of architectural significance such as the Parthenon.

 The earliest origins of The Acropolis can be traced back to the fourth millenium BC.
 The composition of The Acropolis has of course changed over time.
 Various temples and buildings were built and destroyed over the course of the years.
 A major restoration project of The Acropolis began in 1975 to reverse the decay and damage of the centuries.